roemvaar/benchmark/docs/targets/dashboard.md

 ## AGL

-Automotive Grade Linux is an open source project by the Linux Foundation.
+Automotive Grade Linux (AGL) is an open source project by the Linux Foundation.
 It is an open source operating system and development framework for automotive applications.

 ## Raspberry Pi